Nothing's more valuable than peace of mind.

 Please keep in mind that while your debit card is frozen, other account activity will continue as normal.

-Early detection is a key component in stopping fraud quickly. eAlerts are a great way to keep track of your finances to detect withdrawals you didn’t authorize or other suspicious account activity, and to get notice about them quickly.
+Early detection is a key component in stopping fraud quickly. eAlerts are a great way to keep track of your finances, to detect withdrawals you didn’t authorize or other suspicious account activity, and to get notice about them quickly.
 You can sign up to get all types of alerts by text, phone, or email.

 Learn how to set up eAlerts here.